iotexpert/memosystem/README.md

 ## Configure the Database
 The system is built using [SQL Alchemy](https://www.sqlalchemy.org) to support all database interaction.
 This library gives you a selection of targetable databases.
 I have tested [SQLite](https://www.sqlite.org/) and [MySQL](https://mysql.com) but the others will probably work as well - YMMV.
 For a production use I recommend MySQL.
 ### MySQL
 You may choose to target a MySQL server that you already have in your enterprise.
 To do this you can skip the docker configuration.
-In order to configure the MySQL Docker instance you will need to modify the "docker-compose.yml" (which you copied from the template) to setup the users, passwords and files.
-Then you will need to modify the settings.py to setup the same.
+If you want a Docker container running a private MySQL you will need to modify the "docker-compose.yml" (which you copied from the template) to setup the users, passwords and files.
+Then you will need to modify the settings.py to setup to match.
 #### Configure docker-compose.yml for MySQL
 The database section of the provided template for docker-compose.yml looks like this:
 ```yml